rhithik/lcs--vue-basics/guide/episode-02.md

 - Watch functions need to be named the name of the property they are _watching_
   - i.e. `data.name` watcher would need to be called `name(){...}`
-  - watch Fn's have 2 parameters avaiable to access, the new value and the old value
+  - watch functions have 2 parameters avaiable to access, the new value and the old value
     - i.e. `name(newValue, oldValue){...}`
-    - `newValue` - the first param passed in by vue, consists of the updated value of the watched data property after some sort of value-changing event.
+    - `newValue` - the first parameter passed in by vue, consists of the updated value of the watched data property after some sort of value-changing event.
-    - `oldValue` - the second param passed in by vue, consists of the old value of the watched data property after some sort of value-changing event.
+    - `oldValue` - the second parameter passed in by vue, consists of the old value of the watched data property after some sort of value-changing event.
     - these can be named anything, `newValue oldValue` is a standard convention.

 - When we need to use a more generic type of watching-then-updating for our data, we can use Vue **Watchers**
-  - Watchers are best used for performing **Ascynronous** tasks such as an API Call, or loading a large sataset into the vue instance.
+  - Watchers are best used for performing **Ascynronous** tasks such as an API Call, or loading a large dataset into the vue instance.
   - Not recommended for most cases because the watch functions always run on any change or render.
   - Watchers are not optimized and are not very performant for handling computational tasks.
   - Setting up a watcher on a data property that is an object requires a bit more set up.